 Bradford House Historical Association

-The mission of the Bradford House Historical Association is to preserve and promote the history and heritage of the David Bradford House and Museum and to educate the public on the role of David Bradford and the Whiskey Rebellion in shaping American history.
+To educate as we preserve and promote the history and heritage of the David Bradford House and Museum, and to educate the public on the role of David Bradford and the Whiskey Rebellion in shaping American history.

 Programs and Services

 - Educate.
 We offer programming, both in house and through outreach, and we offer educational resources.
 Knowledgeable, vibrant docents conduct tours for students of all ages, Scouts, and senior citizens.
 A presentation on the Whiskey Rebellion will soon make its way to the Osher School of Lifelong Learning at Carnegie Mellon University.
 Our Education Committee is developing an Act 48 in-service for teachers.
 A Resource Center features a lending library, and a collection of primary and secondary resources on the Whiskey Rebellion and David Bradford is available for use either at the museum or to borrow.

 - Engage.
 The BHHA has put thought and effort into moving beyond the passive museum experience to active, deeper engagement.
 Guests are invited to step into life on the frontier of a burgeoning United States of America in the late 1700s.
 Harrowing conflicts and struggles to survive are brought to light as are the simple domestic activities of everyday life.
 Children at day camp practice a muster drill and create woolen caps for the winter; and women sip tea at Elizabeth Bradford's table.